PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-A-Study-on-Bank-Balance-sheet-composition.md

 # 2. Earnings and PPNR

-From earnings perspectively, it seems that smaller banks have better numbers especially in more recent years even though the numbers are quite close.
-But we know that return on assets are small numbers that come from big denominators.
-A small difference means a big difference.
-So, we will get the data and plot them ourselves to get a closer look.
+From earnings perspectively, it seems that smaller banks have better numbers especially in more recent years.
+Is it because smaller banks are exempt from the heavy burdens of regulations?
+CCAR, DFAST, risk capital rules and stringent accounting treatments specifically targeting large banks.
+These not only add significantly to the expenses of the large banks but also impact ways they do business.

 Note that PPNR is the sum of two types of net income: Net Interest Income + Net Non-Interest Income.
 **Pre-Provision Net Revenue = Net Interest Income + Non-Interest Income - Non-Interest Expenses**.

 ## Return on Assets and Equity